-Examples of suitable formats for Transparent copies include plain ASCII without markup, Texinfo input format, LaTeX input format, SGML or XML using a publicly available DTD, and standard-conforming simple HTML, POSTSCRIPT OF PDF designed for human modification.
+Examples of suitable formats for Transparent copies include plain ASCII without markup, Texinfo input format, LaTeX in-put format, SGML or XML using a publicly available DTD, and standard-conforming simple HTML, PostScript or pDF de-signed for human modification. signed for human modification.
 Examples of transparent image formats include PNG, XCF and JPG.
-Opaque formats include proprietary formats that can be read and edited only by proprietary word processors, SGML or XML for which the DTD and/or processing tools are not generally available, and the machine-generated HTML, POSTSCRIPT or PDF produced by some word processors for output purposes only.
+Opaque formats include proprietary formats that can be read and edited only by proprietary word processor SGML or XML for which the DTD and/or processing tools are not generally available, and the machine-generated HTML, PostScript or PDF produced by some word proce sors for out put purposes only.

-The "Title Page" means, for a printed book, the title page itself, plus such following pages as are needed to hold, legibly, the material this License requires to appear in the title page.
-For works in formats which do not have any title page as such, "Title Page" means the text near the most prominent appearance of the work's title, preceding the beginning of the body of the text.
+The "Title Page" means, for a printed book, the title page it-self, plus such following pages as are needed to hold, legi-bly, the material this License requires to appear in the ti-le page.
+For works in for-mats which do not have any ti-le page as such.
+"Title Page" tle page as such, "Title Page' means the text near the mos prominent appearance of the work's title, preceding the be-ginning of the body of the text.

-A section "Entitled XYZ" means a named subunit of the Document whose title either is precisely XYZ or contains XYZ in parentheses following text that translates XYZ in another language.
-(Here XYZ stands for a specific section name mentioned below, such as "Acknowledgements", "Dedications", "Endorsements", or "History".)
+A section "Entitled XYZ" means a named subunit of the means a named subunit of the Document whose title either is precisely XYZ or contains XYZ in parentheses following text that translates XYZ in another language.
+(Here XYZ stands for a specific section name for a specific section name mentioned below, such as "Acknowledgements", "Dedi-cations", "Endorsements", or "History").
 To "Preserve the Title" of such a section when you modify the Document means that it remains a section "Entitled XYZ" according to this definition.

-The Document may include Warranty Disclaimers next to the notice which states that this License applies to the Document.
-These Warranty Disclaimers are considered to be included by reference in this License, but only as regards disclaiming warranties: any other implication that these Warranty Disclaimers may have is void and has no effect on the meaning of this License.
+The Document may include Warranty Disclaimers next to the notice which states that this License applies to the Doc-ument.
+These Warranty Disclaimers are considered to be included by reference in this Liincluded by reference in this Li-cense, but only as regards dis-claiming warranties: any other implication that these Warranty Disclaimers may have is void and has no effect on the mean-ing of this License.